satyam16-ai/Gyandhara/CONTRIBUTING.md

 - **Issues**: Report bugs and request features
 - **Pull Requests**: Contribute code improvements

-Thank you for contributing to VoiceBoard! 🚀
+Thank you for contributing to Gyaandhara! 🚀